Sorting Buttons Mark as Favorite (0 Favorites)

 - A physical property is a way to describe the way something looks using your five senses.

-- Explain what can you do if you do not like the tomatoes in your salad:
+- Since the parts of a mixture can be separated, Explain what can you do if you do not like the cucumbers or tomatoes in your salad.

 How many different ways can you separate the buttons?